charlesxucheng/aws-study-notes/migration.md

 # Server Migration Service
 Migrates vSphere, Hyper-V, SCVMM, and Azure virtual machines to EC2.
 Performs automated, incremental and scheduled migrations to AMIs and then EC2s.

+# Daatabase Migration Service
+AWS Database Migration Service can migrate your data to and from most of the widely used commercial and open source databases.
+It supports homogeneous migrations such as Oracle to Oracle, as well as heterogeneous migrations between different database platforms, such as Oracle to Amazon Aurora.
+Migrations can be from on-premises databases to Amazon RDS or Amazon EC2, databases running on EC2 to RDS, or vice versa, as well as from one RDS database to another RDS database.
+It can also move data between SQL, NoSQL, and text-based targets.

 # DataSync
 Scheduled, automated data transfer from on-prem NFS or SMB servers to S3, FSx or EFS.
 Data in transit is TLS encrypted.